 A mass movement was organised and they laid down objectives, some of which included:

 - Resistance against harsh enforcement of sanitation regulations, the payment of water rate, and

 - The removal of the Alake from office.

 In addition, the Abeokuta Women’s Union called for representation of women on all bodies that administered Egba affairs by members of the union.
 Their rationale was that since the men had not protected their rights, women’s representatives were needed to do so.
-The anti-tax protest was a long one with Ransome-Kuti spearheading the women in the struggle.
+The anti-tax protest was a long one with Funmilayo Ransome-Kuti at the head leading the women in the struggle.

-In January, 1948, Ransome-Kuti was banned from the palace for insulting the Alake and the British administration supported it.
-Administrative attempts to woo away the Abeokuta Women’s Union executive body from its support of Ransome-Kuti failed.
-They also refused to attend any meeting without her.
+In January 1948, Kuti was banned from the palace for insulting the Alake and the British administration supported it.
+Administrative attempts to woo away the Abeokuta Women’s Union executive from its support of Kuti failed.
+They also refused to attend any meeting without Kuti.

 As they protested, they sang in Yoruba:

 “Alake, for a long time you have used your penis as a mark of authority that you are our husband.
 Today, we shall reverse the order and use our vagina to play the role of a husband.”

 To gain time, the Alake decided to go for a holiday at the beginning of June in Jos, hoping things would cool off in his absence.
 He appointed a special committee to investigate the complaints of the women.
 He also suspended their taxation and agreed to women representative on the central committee.

 Alas, the women were no longer interested in anything he did.
 They were only interested in his abdication, so they continued their demonstrations.